-Dr. Bruett is an assistant clinical professor of psychiatry at UCSF School of Medicine and is an attending psychologist in the Eating Disorders Program at Langley Porter Psychiatric Hospital and Clinics, and Zuckerberg San Francisco General Hospital and Trauma Center (ZSFG).
+Dr. Bruett (she/her) is an assistant clinical professor of psychiatry at UCSF School of Medicine and is an attending psychologist in the Eating Disorders Program at Langley Porter Psychiatric Hospital and Clinics, and Zuckerberg San Francisco General Hospital and Trauma Center (ZSFG).
 At Child and Adolescent Services at ZSFG, Dr. Bruett leads the Eating Disorders Service and is a primary supervisor for doctoral interns.
 She has extensive experience in the assessment and treatment of youth and young adults with eating disorders, depression, anxiety, and disruptive behavior, and providing parent-related interventions.
 Dr. Bruett specializes in providing evidence-based treatments including family-based treatment (FBT), cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), parent management training (PMT), and parent-child interaction therapy (PCIT).
 She received her PhD in clinical psychology, with an emphasis in developmental psychopathology, from Temple University.
 She completed her internship and postdoctoral fellowship at Stanford University.

 Ms. Friedling is a bilingual, Spanish-speaking supervising clinician who began working at CAS in 2014.
 Prior to working at CAS, she worked as a therapist at Child and Adolescent Sexual Abuse Resource Center at ZSFG for five years specializing in the treatment of children and adolescents who have experienced sexual abuse, and has also worked as a clinician for the County of San Mateo with children and adults.
 She received her Master’s in Marriage and Family Therapy at San Francisco State University.
 Ms. Friedling works from a family-focused, strengths-based perspective.
 Goals of her work include helping children to overcome the acute symptoms of trauma while, in the process, helping them strengthen their inner resources and external support systems.
 Her work also focuses on improving family functioning, increasing client self-esteem and increasing individual and family resilience.